The Ambassadors of Death

 The Ambassadors of Death is the third serial of the seventh season of the British science fiction television series Doctor Who, which was first broadcast in seven weekly parts on BBC1 from 21 March to 2 May 1970.
-Written by Trevor Ray, Terrance Dicks and Malcolm Hulke (though solely credited to David Whitaker), the serial was directed by Michael Ferguson.
+The serial's script was credited to David Whitaker but completed primarily by Malcolm Hulke and Trevor Ray.
+It was directed by Michael Ferguson.

 The serial is set in London, Hertfordshire and the Earth's orbit.
 In the serial, the alien time traveller the Third Doctor (Jon Pertwee) and the international organisation UNIT investigate the disappearance of astronauts who have lost contact with Earth.
 They become involved in a conspiracy and meet alien ambassadors who have arrived on Earth.